Downgrade to G Suite Basic or Business edition

 - If any users are using more than 30 GB of storage, you can:

 - Ask them to reduce their storage usage before you downgrade.

 - Buy more storage for users immediately after downgrading.

 If users’ storage exceeds 30 GB after you downgrade

 Users who use more than 30 GB don’t lose any data, but they have the following restrictions:

 - Gmail—Users see warnings that they soon won’t be able to send or receive messages.

-- Google Drive—Users can't sync to or upload any new files or save Gmail attachments to Drive.
-Also, their Google Drive desktop folder no longer syncs with My Drive.
-Users can still create Google Docs, Sheets, and Slides, because they don't take up any storage space.
+- Google Drive—Users can’t sync to or upload any new files or save Gmail attachments to Drive, including from their Google Drive desktop folder.
+Users can still create Google Docs, Sheets, and Slides, because they don’t take up any storage space.

 Downgrade your G Suite subscription

 From the Admin console Home page, go to Billing.